-The American College of Medical Scribe Specialists, a 501 (c)(6) Non-Profit Organization, is the nation’s CMS compliant certification body complying with the government-mandated Centers for Medicare & Medicaid Services MACRA, advancing healthcare at the point of care.
-All clinicians utilizing medical scribes, must certify staff.
+The American College of Medical Scribe Specialists, a 501 (c)(6) Non-Profit Organization, is the nation’s only CMS compliant certification body complying with the government-mandated Centers for Medicare & Medicaid Services MACRA, advancing healthcare in real time at the point of care.
+All clinicians utilizing medical scribes must individually license and certify Certified Medical Scribe Specialists.

 The Medical Scribe Certification & Aptitude Test (MSCAT) certifies the medical scribes breadth of knowledge required by Centers for Medicare & Medicaid for advancing the knowledge, scope and roles needed for physicians’ duties and responsibilities of clinical personnel, in accordance with advancing MACRA and stated objectives.
 Certified Medical Scribe Specialists assist licensed clinicians at the point of care.

 Individuals who successfully pass MSCAT meet core objectives required in meeting CMS MACRA measures, objectives, and requirements.
 Certified Medical Scribe Specialists earn the ‘CMSS’ credential, clinically assisting the clinician.
 Individuals who do not meet the clinical prerequisites are required to sit for the MSCAT, attesting to the Certified Medical Scribe Apprentice ‘CMSA’ credential.

-NOTE: Those personnel already certified or licensed (RN/LVN/CMA/RMA/EMT-P) may sit directly for the CMSS licensure program with 50 hours of prior clinical experience.
+NOTE: Those personnel already certified or licensed are qualified to sit directly for the CMSS licensure program.

 MACRA: Individuals must be certified and credentialed through the Medical Scribe Certification & Aptitude Test (MSCAT), thus complying with CMS, as attested through the Certified Medical Scribe Specialist (CMSS) clinical duties and credential.
 A crosswalk of duties are available to physicians/administrators only, in adherence with CMS compliance requirements and MACRA and measure development.
 All clinicians need to certify personnel in meeting and advancing requirements, as set forth by MACRA.